The-Broken-Keyboard/gsoc/README.md

 Overall, GSoC 2025 gave me the opportunity to make meaningful contributions to ArviZ, grow my technical and collaboration skills, and deepen my understanding of Bayesian visualization.

+More detailed blog of my jouney in GSoC 2025 with ArviZ can be found [here](https://the-broken-keyboard.github.io/posts/gsoc/)